wdturner/ProjectIdeas2019/Summer2019/ProjectIdeas1.md

 # Ling Cheng
 > I am interested in learning more about the capabilities of Emacs or possibly creating a game.

+# Chang Ju Kim
+> I'm interested in games.
+Emacs does sound interesting to delve into.